 In this course take some basic skills of watchOS and expand them to their full power.
 You’ll learn how to add a watch app to an existing phone app, how watches and phones communicate, what you can do with watch background modes and some more advanced Apis such as SpriteKit, SceneKit, MapKit, and Image Animation.
 I’ll show you how to use complications so you can add custom data to the watch face.

-You may be one of those people who is frustrated how to get data from one storyboard scene or view controller to another using delegates.
-In this course, you will learn the foundation you need to understand delegates, the theory of how they work and some hands on examples of building a delegate to send data between two view controllers.
-I’ll also cover delegate’s relative, the data source and what is the difference between the two.
+You may be one of those people who are frustrated getting data from one storyboard scene or view controller to another through delegation.
+In this course, you will learn the foundation you need to understand delegates, the theory of how they work and some hands-on examples of building a delegate to send data between two view controllers.
+I’ll also cover the delegate’s relative, the data source and what is the difference between the two.

 Wether you are prototyping a new app, learning Swift programming or just needing to make a class for an application away from Xcode, Swift Playgrounds may be your answer.
 You’ll learn the power of Swift Playgrounds in Xcode and on the iPad to prototype and present your ideas.
 Quickly write code in iPad playgrounds without a keyboard and how to debug and test code instantly with Quicklooks.
 Build interactive presentations with live view and use rich formatting for a good look.
 You’ll put together a playground book and a lot more.

 People move around, we dance, run, play sports and play games. iOS can track these movements with the Core Motion framework, so you as a developer can make a device react to movement for fitness apps, gaming apps or as a user interface gesture.
-You’ll learn both high level API’s like the pedometer you can use right out of the box, and low level raw sensors like the magnetometer.
-You’l learn pushing and pulling data from core motion.
+You’ll learn both high-level API’s like the pedometer you can use right out of the box, and low-level raw sensors like the magnetometer.
+You’ll learn to push and pull data from core motion.
 We’ll also learn about noise and modeling motion for the most accurate motion detection.
 We’ll be putting together two apps, a pedometer measuring pace and distance and a fencing game to show you the power of core motion’s accelerometer and gyroscope.